patrocinio/cloud-private-bootcamp/Labs_development/Lab-Microclimate_DJM.md

 3. Enter the following information (accept the defaults for all other values) and click **Install**:

-**NOTE**: You must change the Jenkins hostname value to include your icp-proxy-ip address for instance: jenkins.9.37.138.12.nip.io

   | Parameter       | Value |
   | ------------- |-------------|
   | Release name  | microclimate |